Edward R. Korman

-Edward Robert Korman (born October 25, 1942) is a Senior United States District Judge serving on the United States District Court for the Eastern District of New York, in Brooklyn, New York.
+Edward Robert Korman (born October 25, 1942) is a senior United States district judge serving on the United States District Court for the Eastern District of New York, in Brooklyn, New York.

 Education and career

 Korman is the son of Jewish immigrants from Ukraine and Poland.
 Born in New York City, New York, Korman earned a Bachelor of Arts degree from Brooklyn College in 1966, a Bachelor of Laws from Brooklyn Law School in 1966, and a Master of Laws from New York University School of Law in 1971.
 From 1966 to 1968, he served as law clerk to Judge Kenneth B. Keating of the New York Court of Appeals.
 Korman was an Associate at Paul, Weiss, Rifkin, Wharton & Garrison in New York City from 1968 to 1970.
-In 1970, Korman became an Assistant United States Attorney in the Eastern District of New York, where he served until 1972.
+In 1970, Korman became an assistant United States attorney in the Eastern District of New York, where he served until 1972.

-From 1972 to 1974, Korman was an Assistant to the Solicitor General of the United States.
+From 1972 to 1974, Korman was an assistant to the Solicitor General of the United States.
 He then returned to the United States Attorney's Office of the Eastern District of New York, where he served as Chief Assistant United States Attorney from 1974 to 1978, and as United States Attorney from 1978 to 1982.
+During this period, he investigated Donald Trump for a questionable real estate transaction; though charges were never brought, Korman's investigation was framed as a significant turning point in Trump's relationship with the authorities during subsequent criminal investigations in 2022 and 2023.
 From 1982 to 1985, Korman worked as partner and of counsel at the firm Stroock & Stroock & Lavan in New York City.
-During the school year dating 1984 to 1985, Korman taught as a Professor at Brooklyn Law School.
+During the school year dating 1984 to 1985, Korman taught as a professor at Brooklyn Law School.
 Starting in 1983 and continuing until Korman's appointment to the bench, he was a member of the Temporary Commission of Investigation of the State of New York and Chairman of the Mayor's Committee on New York City Marshals.
-Judge Korman is married and has two children.
+Korman is married and has two children.

 Federal judicial service

 Korman was nominated by President Ronald Reagan on October 2, 1985, to the United States District Court for the Eastern District of New York, to a new seat authorized by 98 Stat.
 333. He was confirmed by the United States Senate on November 1, 1985, and received commission on November 4, 1985, entering service on December 16, 1985.
-He served as Chief Judge from 2000 to 2007.
+He served as chief judge from 2000 to 2007.
 He assumed senior status on October 25, 2007.
 In addition to continuing his caseload in Brooklyn, Korman has also sat by designation on the Second, Sixth, and Ninth Circuit Courts of Appeals from 2008 to present.

+Korman has been described as "an intellectual judge, even a brilliant judge," with "a reputation as one of the nicest judges around," known for an understanding attitude toward defendants.